dassl-uiuc/compute-side-log/README.md

 const std::string ZK_DEFAULT_HOST = "127.0.0.1:2181";
 // line 10: edit this to be the number of replicas const int DEFAULT_REP_FACTOR = 1;
-// line 11: edit this to be the size (in bytes) of memory region to be registered on each replica const size_t MR_SIZE = 1024 * 1024 * 100;
+// line 11: edit this to be the size (in bytes) of memory region to be registered for each file on each replica const size_t MR_SIZE = 1024 * 1024 * 100;

 ```